XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 [3.0 Features.](https://gamepress.gg/girlsfrontline/300-client-update-new-features)

-### Can dolls gain affection in auto battles?

-> Yes.
-Also stated in-game through loading screens that you can do so.

 ### How do I use Construction Fairy effectively?

 > Deploy on a node next to an enemy, then take a defensive stance.